acidb/mobiscroll-docs/docs/vue/popup/overview.md

 ## Usage

-The following example will create a popup with static content:
+The following example will create a popup with static content.
+When clicked or tapped the overlay, the popup will close:

 ```html
 <script setup>